-Dry eye is a prevalent form involving multiple factors that affect the precorneal tear film, also known as keratoconjunctivitis sicca, the disease causing dry eyes occur when either eyes don't produce enough quantity of tears or the tears don't have the proper composition to keep eyes lubricated with various degree of ocular surface epitheliopathy, neurosensory abnormalities and inflammation.(1) Chronic inflammation of ocular surface indorses ocular surface changes that starts with hyperosmolarity of the tear production and thus, enhance the severity of disease.(2)
+Dry eye is a prevalent form involving multiple factors that affect the precorneal tear film, also known as keratoconjunctivitis sicca; the disease causing dry eyes occurs when either eyes don't produce enough quantity of tears or the tears don't have the proper composition to keep eyes lubricated with various degrees of ocular surface epitheliopathy, neurosensory abnormalities and inflammation .(1) Chronic inflammation of the ocular surface induces ocular surface changes that start with hyperosmolarity of the tear production and thus, enhance disease severity.(2)

 The generation of a functioning of layer causing tears is essential for the eye surface system's operation.
-Tear stability and osmolarity can be negatively impacted by disturbances to the homeostasis, which can result in tissue injury via osmotic, mechanical, and inflammatory mechanisms.
-Any element that throws off this delicate balance has the potential to harm eyesight and vision.(3)
+Tear stability and osmolarity can be negatively impacted by disturbances to homeostasis, which can result in tissue injury via osmotic, mechanical, and inflammatory mechanisms.
+Any element that throws off this delicate balance can harm eyesight and vision.(3)